spamegg1/unix-sml/README.md

 val it = 0 : OS.Process.status
 ```

 Again, if we wanted, we could write a `.cm` file and build it with `ml-build` and launch it with a script, so we'd have our own version of Unix utility `wc` written in `sml`!
 Neat.
+It's possible the author is implicitly assuming that we are doing that.
+I'll make the executables when we get to the more serious stuff.

 ### Portable OS API